Eikix/zkuniversity/week7/README.md

 - I also witnessed the power of open source, cooperation and kindness;)!

 ## Question 5: Update on final project (Stream B)

+After speaking lovelace on discord, I found out my first idea was a bit too niche.
+The first idea was to provide users with a shielded identity NFT.

+The new idea I submitted to the TAs group is an aggregated signature verifier.
+The aim is to provide bridges and DAOs on EVMs (or VMs that use ECDSA) the ability to sign messages and verify the signatures off-chain.

+The idea is the following:

+- In some given scenario, a certain number of users sign on a message using their private key.
+This results in a message being passed around as well as a bunch of signatures for that message.
+- This would typically mean that some smart contract would have to loop through all these signatures and run ecrecover on that particular message and then verify recovered public addresses against a list.
+- This is very costly in gas on Ethereum.

+As an alternative, I offer an in-browser solution (or directly as a package) for verifying a high number of signatures for a given message.
+The zkp is then processed on-chain for a fixed size.

+The ECDSA recovering method is implemented using this [repository](https://github.com/0xPARC/circom-ecdsa).
+This repository would allow me to use a circuit called `verify`.
+This circuit allows a programmer to provide: `r, s, msghash and pubKey` and runs an ECDSA signature verification on it.

+The only remaining challenge would be to implement some kind of for loop for this signature verification inside the circom circuit.

+I'll test that as soon as possible.